SchemaPlus/schema_monkey/README.md

 SchemaMonkey will raise an error if a stack had already been defined there.

-The defined module has a module method `start` that delegates to `Modware::Stack.start`.
+The defined stack module has a module method `start` that delegates to `Modware::Stack.start`.
 Here's an example of using the above stack as a wrapper around ActiveRecord's `index_exists?` method:

 ```ruby
 module MyClient